Biomaterials-for-Medical-Devices-AI/Helix/docs/users/data_preprocessing.md

     If you select **"Minmax"**, your dependent variable will be scaled based on the minimum and maximum value of each feature.
 The resulting transformation will have values between 0 and 1.

     If you select **"Standardization"**, your dependent variable will be normalised by subtracting the mean and dividing by the standard deviation for each feature.
 The resulting transformation has a mean of 0 and values are between -1 and 1.

+    If you select **"None"**, the data will not be normalised.

+    **The dependent variable cannot be normalised if your expermiment's probelm type is classification.**

 ## Feature selection
 - Remove low variance features